hupili/python-for-data-and-media-communication-gitbook/assignments.md

 ### Bonus: Handle the stop words

-Your first result may containt a lot "stop words" -- the words that do not carry much meaning in our context.
+Your first result may contain a lot "stop words" -- the words that do not carry much meaning in our context.
 For example, "a" and "the" appear quite frequently in English but they do not give much information about the content.
-Having those high frequency words in our list is a distraction for further analysis.
+Having those high-frequency words in our list is a distraction for further analysis.
 We can remove those stop words.

 Suppose you are given the stop words list: